 - In the hospital setting, the doctors will stop all blood transfusions and medications.
 If the doctor continues to administer blood and medications, it might hinder instead of helping the individual.
 The blood and medication will only increase the number of white blood cells in the body.

-> - The doctor will administer epinephrine by using a needle or inhaler.
-Once it is administered via an injection or inhalation, it will increase the blood pressure, help with the breathing problem and put a stop to the swelling.
-The moment the epinephrine has been injected, the individual will usually recover quickly from the shock.
+- The doctor will administer epinephrine by using a needle or inhaler.
+Upon administration via an injection or inhalation, it increases the blood pressure, ease breathing and stop the swelling.
+Upon injecting epinephrine, the individual will usually recover quickly from the shock.

-> - The doctor can administer corticosteroids, intravenous fluid therapy and even oxygen.
-These would be required if the individual does not respond to the previous methods of stabilization.
-These are needed only if the individual is still in a state of shock after the epinephrine starts to wear off.
+- The doctor can administer corticosteroids, intravenous fluid therapy and even oxygen.
+These are necessary if the individual does not respond to the previous methods of stabilization.
+These are necessary only if the individual is still in a state of shock after the epinephrine starts to wear off.

-> - It is important to maintain a cool body temperature right after the treatment.
+- It is important to maintain a cool body temperature right after the treatment.
 The individual must not exert or take a hot shower or bath.
 Additionally, drinking alcohol must be avoided up to 12 hours after the shock symptoms manifested.
 Take note that the warm temperatures can increase the circulation and lead to more severe allergic reactions.

 It is important to note that in some cases of anaphylactic shock, a delayed response can occur which is called a biphasic reaction.
 This reaction can manifest from 8-12 hours after the initial shock.